mozilla/glean.js/ARCHITECTURE.md

 The storage module varies for each platform.
 The storage mechanism used by each platform is as follows:
 - `web` - [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
 - `webext` - [`storage`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage)
-- `Node` - None, everything is stored in memory

 ### `plugins/`